 — Reader, Daily Motivation TV community

-For worry, worst-case thinking, and the anxious mind that lives three steps ahead of the present moment.
+For worry, worst-case thinking, and the relentless "what ifs."
+These verses are specifically for minds that cannot stop running ahead of the present moment.

 "Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own."

 Jesus was not dismissing tomorrow's real problems.
 He was naming the one you can actually inhabit: today.
 Anxiety lives in tomorrow.
 Peace lives in the present.
-This verse is an invitation back.
+This verse is an invitation back to the only day you actually have the power to affect.

 "Therefore I tell you, do not worry about your life...
 Look at the birds of the air; they do not sow or reap or store away in barns, and yet your heavenly Father feeds them.
 Are you not much more valuable than they?"